tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I got better my instagram bot in Python and kept studying js with node/express.
 I learned several things like: how to use const variables in frontend, how to use query strings, etc.

 **Thoughts**: To improve my study I'm taking notes about every step I made to build my server js with node/express.
 By doing this I intend to redo everything and try to remember the maximum I can.

+### Day 39 June 21, 2020

+**Today's Progress**: Today I finished my website of a  portfolio made with node, express, html+css+js containing my electronics projects.
+I put this project in a [repository](https://github.com/tiagod3p/electronics-portfolio).

+**Thoughts**: Web development with Javascript is pretty cool, the idea of build frontend and backend with the same programming language is awesome.
+I am really tempted to study javascript to be my main language.